valerianF/ISI-Database/README.md

-## Interactive Sound Installation Database
 # Dynamic visualization of Interactive Sound Installations

 This python script creates a web app powered by Dash and Plotly.
 It is a dynamic Sunburst visualisation of results from a literature review on Interactive Sound Installations.

-# Visit the app online
+## Visit the app online

-It is currently deployed on heroku: https://isi-database.herokuapp.com/
+It is currently deployed on heroku: [link here](https://isi-database.herokuapp.com/)

-# To run the app as a standalone
+## To run the app as a standalone

 You need the following up-to-date python libraries:
 - dash